International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

-and continued negotiations about the amount and pace of these reductions -—
+and continued negotiations on the amount and pace of these reductions -—

 – ‒